Anequit/win-optimizer/README.md

 6. You should now see your brand new binary waiting for you to run it!

+## Windows activation isn't working
+Steps to resolve this problem are located in this [issue](https://github.com/Anequit/win-optimizer/issues/10), I am still investigating it and may release a patch fixing it in the future.

 ## What is file integrity?
 File integrity allows you to verify that the file you downloaded is identical the one uploaded.
 In the release, there will be a couple hashes you can use to verify the integrity of the binary.